In collaboration with

 Lerwick, Shetland Isles

-Locus is a future public art trail, commissioned by Shetland Arts on behalf of Living Lerwick.
+LOCUS is a new public art trail around Lerwick town centre, commissioned by Shetland Arts on behalf of Living Lerwick.

-As one of four selected artists, Civic Soup are delivering a work in response to contemporary life on Shetland following the provocation:
+As one of four selected artists, Civic Soup delivered The Never-Ending Gansey, a work carrying the varied lives of young Shetlanders in response to the project's provocation:

 Where we are / Where we’re going /